-Ferrets can make good pets.
+Ferrets are generally good-natured, inquisitive, playful animals that enjoy the company of humans.
+They can make great pets and can easily learn to use a litter box.
 As with all animals, socialization is important.
 If not properly trained, they can be aggressive and nippy.
 Check with your veterinarian prior to purchasing a ferret if you have small children.

 "Due to their curious nature, ferrets are great escape artists."

-Some people recommended putting a collar with a bell attached on your ferret, so that it can be easily found if it escapes your sight (make sure it's firmly secured to the collar and can't easily detach, and make sure that the bell can't be swallowed if it does become detached).
+Some people have their ferret wear a collar with a bell so that it can be easily found if it escapes their sight (make sure the bell is firmly secured to the collar and, in case it detaches, it cannot be swallowed.)

 Ferrets are usually spayed or neutered and de-scented prior to purchase.
 Unless you want to breed your prospective pet, surgical sterilization is highly recommended.
-Intact (un-neutered) male ferrets have a musky odor and can be more aggressive; once female ferrets reach sexual maturity, they will remain in estrus, or heat, unless bred.
-This prolonged heat results in bone marrow suppression from high levels of estrogen; unless treated early and aggressively this can cause death.
-For further information about this topic, see our handout "Ferrets - Reproductive Disease".
+Intact (un-neutered) male ferrets have a STRONG musky odor, and they can be more aggressive.
+Once female ferrets reach sexual maturity, they will remain in estrus (heat), unless bred.
+This prolonged heat may result in bone marrow suppression from high levels of estrogen.
+If this condition is not treated early and aggressively, it can be fatal (see "Ferrets - Reproductive Disease" handout for more information).

-The anal sacs (or anal glands) of ferrets secrete a foul-smelling, musky liquid.
-De-scented ferrets (which have had these sacs removed) make more aesthetically appealing pets.
+The anal sacs (anal glands) of ferrets secrete a foul-smelling, musky liquid.
+De-scented ferrets (who have had these sacs removed) make more aesthetically appealing pets.
 Even after de-scenting, ferrets still have a slightly musky odor.
-You can routinely bathe your ferret weekly or every other week, using a gentle moisturizing shampoo as recommended by your veterinarian.
+You can bathe your ferret weekly or every other week, using a gentle moisturizing shampoo as recommended by your veterinarian.

 Selecting Your Pet Ferret

-Your ferret should be examined by a veterinarian who treats these special pets within 48 hours of purchase (this is often required by the seller or the guarantee is voided).
-At this visit, your veterinarian will discuss proper diet, housing, and toys for the ferret.
-A vaccination program will be set up, a fecal sample will be checked for worms or other intestinal parasites, and the ferret may be started on heartworm preventative.
-Like dogs and cats, ferrets require annual veterinary visits.
+Your ferret should be examined by a veterinarian within 48 hours of purchase or adoption (this is often required by the seller, or the guarantee is voided).
+At this visit, your veterinarian will discuss proper diet, housing, and enrichment for your ferret.
+Your veterinarian may check your ferret’s ears for ear mites.
+A fecal sample should be checked for worms and other intestinal parasites.
+Your ferret may be started on heartworm preventative, depending on risk factors.

-Once a ferret reaches 3 years of age, a complete geriatric work-up, which includes an EKG, urinalysis, blood tests and radiographs (X-rays), is necessary on at least an annual basis.
-This will allow for the early detection of diseases so commonly seen in older ferrets, such as cardiomyopathy and cancer.
+At least once per year, your ferret will require a veterinary examination, a fecal test for internal parasites, and booster vaccinations.
+For ferrets three years of age and older, a complete geriatric workup, which includes an EKG, urinalysis, blood testing, and radiographs (X-rays), is highly recommended on at least an annual basis.
+This will allow for the early detection of diseases commonly seen in older ferrets, such as cardiomyopathy, hypoglycemia, and cancer.